ManticoreGamesInc/platform-documentation/src/tutorials/media_library.md

 ## Download Image Pack

 For this tutorial, you will be creating a Shop UI for players to purchase items.
-You can use your own images, or if you want to follow along to recreate the shop UI, then you will need to download an image pack.
+You can use your images, or if you want to follow along to recreate the shop UI, then you will need to download an image pack.

 The pack below will require you to cut or slice the parts you want to use.